 Driver (backend)

-See also: How to set up the driver, local.driver
+See also: How to set up the driver, local.driver, Instance, Platform

-A driver is the technology that permits Multipass to emulate a running machine.
+A driver is the technology through which Multipass emulates a running machine.
 It corresponds to a hypervisor or intermediary technology to run virtual machines.
-The driver is sometimes also referred to as ‘backend’.
+The driver is sometimes also referred to as “backend”.

 Multipass relies on a driver to operate.
 It supports multiple drivers, but it runs with a single driver at a time.
 There is a Multipass setting to select the driver: local.driver.

-On some platforms, the installer also allows choosing a driver.
+On some platforms, it is possible to select a driver during installation.
 Until it is manually set, a platform-appropriate default driver is used.

 Supported drivers